AhmedKhattabSG/privacy-policy.md/privacy-policy.md

 We implement security measures to safeguard your data against unauthorized access.
 However, please be aware that no transmission over the internet is fully secure, and we cannot guarantee absolute security.

+## Children's Privacy
+This app is not intended for children under the age of 13.
+We do not knowingly collect any personal information from children.
+If we discover that we have collected information from a child without our knowledge, we will delete it immediately.

 ## Changes To This Privacy Policy